 We know that helping people to help themselves, through early, supportive and practical support, can reduce the chance of people developing long term chronic conditions such as Post-Traumatic Stress Disorder.

 - Providing advice on coping with a sudden bereavement

 - Offering specialist support at this time for people bereaved by COVID-19

 - Support literature for bereaved adults and children

 - Free bulletins for professionals

 - Seminars, training and webinars

-"People sometimes underestimate the importance and the power of simple social support from people around them, such as their family.
-Sudden bereavement can feel scary and lonely, and having someone you know, love and trust with you can make a big difference.
-Families may not be able to do anything to change the death, but there is a great deal they can do to help each other through the difficult times, simply by being there for each other."
+"People sometimes underestimate the importance and the power of simple, social support.
+Families may not be able to do anything to change the death, but there is a great deal they can do to help each other through the difficult times."

-David Trickey, consultant clinical psychologist, Anna Freud National Centre for Children and Families
+David Trickey, consultant clinical psychologist, Anna Freud National Centre for Children and Families, London